 Whatever you decide to do be flexible and make sure it’s in your horse’s best interests.
 Some horses don’t like being out during the night and can get very stressed.
 While others don’t like being shut inside for the night, they miss the company of other horses.
 If your horse is clearly unhappy change what you’re doing, its the best for your horse.

-What do horses do at night?
+What do horses do during the night?

 Unlike us horses don’t spend most of the night asleep instead they’ll only sleep for around 3 hours (in a 24 hour period) but that sleep will normally be in 10-minute blocks which makes you wonder what they do for the rest of the night?